A short blog about two great guidebooks for cycling in Brittany. By Lynette Eyb

 The second book is simply titled The Nantes-Brest Canal (UK, US, Fr), a guide for cyclists and walkers.
-It's by Wendy Mewes, author of the Footprint guide to Brittany (UK, US) and the lady behind many of the cycling in Brittany articles on Freewheeling France (see Redon, Dinan, Vannes, Quimper, Carhaix and Lorient).
+It's by Wendy Mewes, the lady behind many of the cycling in Brittany articles on Freewheeling France (see Redon, Dinan, Vannes, Quimper, Carhaix and Lorient).

 The Nantes-Brest Canal guide is available in hard copy and also now available as an e-book directly from Red Bog Books.
 Its hyperlinks direct you to further information, and can be used to book accommodation or download maps of cycling circuits.
 It's available for PC and Mac users, who can download the free Javelin reader.